 What do I know?

-Firstly… I do not call myself an SEO expert.
-I’m just a web designer who is learning every day.
+SEO & Marketing are subjects that can only be learned through experience, after monitoring websites & campaigns over long periods of time.
 Nothing is better than first-hand experience, and making a few SEO mistakes along the way is a good thing – if you can learn from them that is!
 So, with experience in building websites since 1998, I can say I have learned the hard way how to improve my SEO.
 Not saying it’s perfect!
 But, as with anything, you need to keep learning & improving.

 In my experience, it is useless to try to second guess what the search engine algorithms are… you just need to be honest & give your visitors what they are looking for.
 If your website doesn’t give them what they are looking for, then that is up to you.